Even if it has been sidelined in oil’s favor, very few media offer the same flexibility and variety of results as egg tempera.

 Which Pigment Brands Are Worth Buying?

 Two teaspoons of Sennelier pigment can solidly cover about a square meter.
-Not only are they commonly available in most platforms and retailers of the American and European markets, but their nuance range is breathtaking.

 Time and coin permitting, you might also consider Clavé, a brand which I painted with years ago in Italy.
 In my opinion, these are the closest we can get today to most Renaissance pigments.